dasunpubudumal/medowlark/Readme.md

 # Course notes for Web Development with Node and Express - Ethan Brown.

 I will add the course notes in this Readme file.
+(Note - I'm using VS Code as the IDE.)

 1. Difference between POST and GET reqests.